 Build up on food storage.

 FEMA suggests every household have at least 3 days’ worth of food.
 I suggest at least a one-month food supply for emergency preparedness.
 This, of course, will take some time and money.
-I have a handy One Month Food Storage Inventory Tracker if you’d like to download and print it.
-Plus, if you subscribe to my newsletter, you will get weekly tips on growing your food storage for just $10 a week!
+I have a new Emergency Preparedness Bundle that includes a One Month Food Storage Tracker if you need a jumping-off point in starting your food storage.

 Make copies or take pictures of important documents.